davtoh/RRtools/README.rst

 Usage
 =====

-For help just type in './imrestore --help', it could not be easier than that! but a demo_ is available using the jupyter notebook to generate the desired commands to learn or use in the console while still running the program.
+For help just type in ``./imrestore --help``, it could not be easier than that! but a demo_ is available using the jupyter notebook to generate the desired commands to learn or use in the console while still running the program.